andre-st/goodreads-toolbox/likeminded.md

 #### Library sizes as ranking factor:
 - there are members with many common authors just because they have huge libraries
+- there are members with 94.857 ratings, likely bots
 - in a previous program version, a member with 11 common authors and 3000 books in total was shown earlier than a member with 10 common authors and  300 books in total,